pandabytes/blazor-core/README.md

 var webHost = builder.Build();

-// Only need to import and register once var dotnetCallbackModule = webHost.Services.GetRequiredService<DotNetCallbackJsModule>();
+// Only need to import and register once and can be disposed right away var dotnetCallbackModule = webHost.Services.GetRequiredService<DotNetCallbackJsModule>();
 await dotnetCallbackModule.ImportAsync();
 await dotnetCallbackModule.RegisterAttachReviverAsync();